How to Record Your Songs in a Professional Recording Studio

 A producer can help you plan how much studio time you need to book and keep you on budget.

 My Take: If you don’t have a producer, discuss your needs and experience with the studio techs.
 Recording will take longer than you expect.
-Book as far in advance as possible, excellent studios are busy places, you might have to work around their schedule.
+Book as far in advance as possible, excellent studios are busy places, you often have to work around their schedule.

 Booking the Band